ChameleonCloud/docs/source/technical/complex/heat_templates.rst

         constraints:
         - custom_constraint: blazar.reservation

-Download `this template <https://www.chameleoncloud.org/appliances/api/appliances/26/template>`_ to your local machine, and open it in your favorite text editor.
+Copy the template from the artifact's detail page on `Trovi <https://trovi.chameleoncloud.org/dashboard/artifacts/729fc749-15da-419f-952a-0d3457baa09e>`_ to your local machine, and open it in your favorite text editor.

 We will customize the template to add a second NFS client by creating a new resource called ``another_nfs_client``.
 Add the following text to your template inside the resources section.
 Make sure to respect the level of indentation, which is important in YAML.